christopherseaman/datasci_223/Readme.md

 Open [exercise.ipynb](https://github.com/10331333/datasci_223/blob/main/exercises/1-foundations/exercise.ipynb) to review my code.
 Run each code block to return the results of calling the function created in each block with an example.

 ### Exercise 2 - Cleaning Data
+1. Open [exercise-dirty_emnist.ipynb](https://github.com/10331333/datasci_223/blob/main/exercises/2-data-munging/exercise-dirty_emnist.ipynb) Jupyter notebook to review my code.
+2. Clear outputs (if any).
-Open [exercise-dirty_emnist.ipynb](https://github.com/10331333/datasci_223/blob/main/exercises/2-data-munging/exercise-dirty_emnist.ipynb) to review my code.
-Download this file to see required packages: [requirements.txt](https://github.com/10331333/datasci_223/blob/main/exercises/2-data-munging/requirements.txt) or follow instructions in the jupyter notebook to install and run packages.
+3. Download this file to see required packages: [requirements.txt](https://github.com/10331333/datasci_223/blob/main/exercises/2-data-munging/requirements.txt) or follow instructions in the jupyter notebook to install and run packages.
+4. Run code in a fresh virtual environment.
+Python 3.11.2 was used.